Example of VSTO add-in / plugin for Office Word,

 End Class

-Also, this adds the ADXModule1.vb (or ADXModule1.cs) file to the add-in project.
+Also, this adds the ADXModule.vb (or ADXModule.cs) file to your add-in project.
+We are going to look at this file in the next step.

 Step 2.
 Add-in Express module

-The ADXModule1.vb (or ADXModule1.cs) is a COM Add-in module that is the core part of the Excel add-in project (see Add-in Express module).
+ADXModule1.vb (or ADXModule1.cs) is a COM Add-in module that is the core part of the Excel add-in project (see Add-in Express module).
 It is a container of the Add-in Express components which allow you to concentrate on the functionality of your Office add-in.
 You specify the add-in properties in the module's properties, add the Add-in Express components to the module's designer, and write the functional code of your add-in in this module.
-To review its source code, in the Solution Explorer window, right-click the AddinModule1.vb (or AddinModule1.cs) file and choose the View Code popup menu item.
-The code for ADXModule1.vb is as follows:

 Imports System.Runtime.InteropServices